-Level 1

-An incident that will not have an adverse effect on the public or the environment which can be controlled using resources normally available onsite without the need to mobilise the Santos IMT or other external assistance.

-- Spill is contained within the incident site. - · Spill occurs within immediate proximity to the site. - Incident can be managed by the Emergency Response Team (ERT) and its resources. - · Source of spill has been contained. - Oil is evaporating quickly and no danger of explosive vapours. - Spill likely to naturally dissipate. - No media interest/no adverse effect on the public.
+Level 1 An incident that will not have an adverse effect on the public or the environment which can be controlled using resources normally available onsite without the need to mobilise the Santos IMT or other external assistance.
+Spill is contained within the incident site.
+Spill occurs within immediate proximity to the site.
+Incident can be managed by the Emergency Response Team (ERT) and its resources.
+Source of spill has been contained.
+Oil is evaporating quickly and no danger of explosive vapours.
+Spill likely to naturally dissipate.
+No media interest/no adverse effect on the public.
+Level 2 An incident that cannot be controlled by the use of onsite tresources to combat the situation; or An incident that can be controlled onsite but which may hat Danger of fire or explosion.
+Possible continuous release.
+Concentrated oil accumulating close to the site or vessel.
+Potential to impact other installations.
+Level 3 An incident that has a wide ranging impact on Santos and international resources to bring the situation under contro Loss of well integrity.
+Actual or potentially serious threat to life, property, industry.
+Major spill beyond site vicinity.
+Significant shoreline environmental impact.
+Level-2 resources overwhelmed, requiring international assistance.
+Level- 3 resources to be mobilised.
+Significant impact on local communities.
+International media attention.

-Level 2

-An incident that cannot be controlled by the use of onsite resources alone and requires external support and resources to combat the situation; or

-An incident that can be controlled onsite but which may have an adverse effect on the public or the environment.

-- Danger of fire or explosion.

-- Possible continuous release.

-- Concentrated oil accumulating close to the site or vessel.

-- Potential to impact other installations.

-- Level-1 resources overwhelmed, requiring additional regional resources. - Potential impact to sensitive areas and/or local communities. - Local/national media attention/may adversely affect the public or the environment.

-Level 3

-An incident that has a wide ranging impact on Santos and may require the mobilisation of external state, national or international resources to bring the situation under control.

-- · Loss of well integrity.

-- Actual or potentially serious threat to life, property, industry.

-- · Major spill beyond site vicinity.

-- · Significant shoreline environmental impact.

-- Level-2 resources overwhelmed, requiring international assistance.

-- · Level- 3 resources to be mobilised.

-- Significant impact on local communities.

-- · International media attention.